-This collection of chess tactics consist of 100 puzzles specifically chosen for their instructive value.
+This collection of chess tactics consist of 100 puzzles that feature tactical combinations worth studying.
+They are all hand-picked for their instructive value.

 As the title suggests, you should study these tactics.
 In other words, you shouldn’t just try to solve it and scan over the solution.
 Instead, you should study the solutions to these puzzles.
 Your understanding of chess tactics will develop if you ask yourself questions such as: Why does the tactic work?
 Which factors in the position made it possible?
 Which motifs were present?
 Etc.

 Doing it this way will help you better understand chess tactics and will at the same time provide you with a better tactics training.
 A common mistake when studying chess tactics is to focus on quantity instead of quality.
 Solving hundreds of chess puzzles – without making a concerted effort to understand that particular tactic – will cause you to miss an important part of the overall value you could get from those positions.

 The main difference between this set of exercises and other chess tactics puzzles is the area of focus.
 Solving the puzzles is not the end goal of these exercises.
 Instead, you are advised to spend most of your time studying the solutions and to understand exactly how the tactic worked and which factors made it possible.
 The key idea given in the solutions will go a long way to help you get real value from these lessons.

 The “key ideas” are not meant as “rules of thumb” though – they are simply a summary of the tactical idea you should ponder before just speeding on to the next puzzle.
 This way of training will help you focus on the quality of your understanding instead of making the mistake to focus on how many exercises you can do (which doesn’t do much for your understanding of the tactics).

 Important Study Tips and Suggestions for the 100 STUDY TACTICS: